csgillespie/efficientR/main.md

 #### Useful functions

-You can use `.Rprofile` define new 'helper' functions or redefine existing ones so they're faster to type.
+You can use `.Rprofile` to define new 'helper' functions or redefine existing ones so they're faster to type.
 For example, we could load the following two functions for examining data frames: